katmore/webhook/docs/phpdoc.md

-    $git_url : string
+    $git_url :

 __

 #### Type

-string -- the "git" protocol url of the repo
+-- the "git" protocol url of the repo

 # __